yhnavein/swaggie/README.md

-# OpenAPI Client
+# Swaggie

 Generate ES6 or Typescript service integration code from an OpenAPI 2.0 spec.

-Also supports optional Redux action creator generation.

-Tested against JSON services.
+Project is based and inspired by [OpenApi Client](https://github.com/mikestead/openapi-client).

 ## Install

 In your project

-    npm install @yhnavein/openapi-client --save-dev
+    npm install swaggie --save-dev

 Or globally to run CLI from anywhere

-    npm install @yhnavein/openapi-client -g
+    npm install swaggie -g

 ## Usage – Generating the API client

-`openapi-client` generates action creators in the `outDir` of your choosing.
+`swaggie` generates action creators in the `outDir` of your choosing.
 The rest of the examples assume that you've set `--outDir api-client`.
 You can generate the `api-client` either using the CLI, or in code.

 ### CLI

 ```
-Usage: openapi [options]
+Usage: swaggie [options]

 Options: